Searching for Exotrojans in Pulsar Systems: Introduction

-While almost every exotrojan search has been done around main-sequence stars, as detailed above, no study has looked for them around pulsar binary systems.
-Just as we expect non-pulsar Trojans to form around ordinary stars during the protoplanetary disk phase \citep[e.g.,][]{montesinos_dust_accumulation_trojanorigin_2020}, Trojans may also form around pulsars when a disk is present and then settle via gas drag into stable so-called tadpole (T-type) orbits \citep[][]{lyra2009_trojanearthformation}.
-Such a disk can form in at least two possible ways.
-One type of pulsar disk, the supernova fallback disk, forms when some of the material from the supernova that formed the pulsar returns to the pulsar and collapses into a disk \citep[][]{behrens_nanograv_2020, xu2024disk}.
-Such disks are a plausible formation channel for pulsar planets \citep[][]{lin1991SNdiskformation, wolszczan1992_firstexoplanet}, and would explain why the planets around PSR~B1257+12 have similar inclinations \citep[][]{konacki2003_pulsarplanets_plane}.
-The other possible type of pulsar disk forms when the compact pulsar strips material from its evolving, ablated companion.
-This material forms an accretion disk, which collects onto the pulsar and transitions the pulsar into an MSP \citep[][]{archibald2009radio_xraybinarylink, papitto2021transitionalMSP}.
-Before the accretion disk dissipates, it may form planets \citep[][]{behrens_nanograv_2020}, an asteroid belt \citep[][]{shannon2013asteroidbelt}, or Trojan planets in 1:1 resonance with the pulsar's companion, as in the case of protoplanetary-disk-formed Trojans \citep[][]{lyra2009_trojanearthformation, montesinos_dust_accumulation_trojanorigin_2020}.
-Trojans, too, may be stripped of their material, but the timescale of complete dissipation is unclear, with some estimates ranging up to a few Gyr for the dominant companion \citep[e.g.][]{ginzburg2020dissipation_timescale}.
-This picture is complicated by the fact that material from the dominant companion could continue to fall into the Triangular Lagrange points.
+The other possible type of pulsar disk forms when the compact pulsar in a binary system strips material from its evolving, ablated companion.
+This material forms an accretion disk, which collects onto the pulsar and transitions the pulsar into a millisecond pulsar (MSP) \citep[][]{archibald2009radio_xraybinarylink, papitto2021transitionalMSP}.
+Before the accretion disk dissipates, it may form planets \citep[][]{patruno2017third_gen, behrens_nanograv_2020}, an asteroid belt \citep[][]{shannon2013asteroidbelt}, or Trojan planets in 1:1 resonance with the pulsar's companion, as in the case of protoplanetary-disk-formed Trojans \citep[][]{lyra2009_trojanearthformation, montesinos_dust_accumulation_trojanorigin_2020}.
+Potential Trojans, too, may be stripped of their material, but the timescale of complete dissipation is unclear, with some estimates ranging up to a few Gyr for the secondary \citep[e.g.][]{ginzburg2020dissipation_timescale}.
+This picture is complicated by the fact that material from the secondary could continue to fall into the Triangular Lagrange points.
 In any case, detecting an interloping Trojan may be possible even if it lasts just a few hundred Myr before complete dissipation.

+The above pulsar Trojan formation discussion lays out plausible channels, but the possible existence of pulsar Trojans remains speculative.
+Future theoretical work is required to draw definitive connections between proto-planetary disks and pulsar-centered disks with respect to Trojan creation.
+Although the existence of pulsar Trojans is uncertain, the history of serendipitous astronomical discoveries in the last several decades---including pulsars, fast radio bursts, and hot Jupiters---motivates their search.
+In any case, our results provide an independent observational baseline for future theoretical studies, such as hydrodynamical simulations, of pulsar Trojan viability.